Emotional Intelligence | Stevehein.com

 Introduction

-In our work with teens, we have noticed that the word "selfish" is routinely used by emotionaly abusive parents as a way of manipulating and guilt-tripping their son or daughter.
+In our work with adolescents we have noticed that the word "selfish" is routinely used by emotionaly abusive parents as a way of manipulating and guilt-tripping their son or daughter.
 (Read more about this below).
 Here we want to call attention to this word and the way it is commonly used.

 Teens and Emotionally Abusive Parents